 Sounds great, right?

-This will help you maintain a proper work-life balance, which translates to increased team effectiveness and job satisfaction.
+This will help you maintain a proper work-life balance, which translates to increased remote team member effectiveness and job satisfaction.

 6. Use productivity monitoring tools like Time Doctor